adiasija2011/adiasija2011/README.md

-Here's the revised version of your GitHub README:

----

 # 👋 Hi, I'm Adi Asija

 Welcome to my GitHub profile!
 I'm a master's student in Electrical and Computer Engineering at Johns Hopkins University, with a keen interest in natural language processing and reinforcement learning.
 Outside of my academic and professional pursuits, I enjoy playing tennis and strumming my guitar.
 Feel free to explore my projects and connect if you share similar interests!